JimTMooney/Papers/README.md

 * Training Very Deep Networks [[link]](https://arxiv.org/pdf/1507.06228.pdf)
   - Highway networks -> kind of a precursor to resnets -> they borrow on LSTMS and use a transfer gate to choose how much input to pass thruogh from the previous layer.
 * FITNETS: HINTS FOR THIN DEEP NETS [[link]](https://arxiv.org/pdf/1412.6550.pdf)
-  - Builds on knowledge distillation by training student networks to have the same internal activations as the techer network (the student networks also use thinner width)
+  - Builds on knowledge distillation by training student networks to have the same internal activations as the techer network (the student networks also use thinner width) -> use similary between states using parameterized transform if hidden state sizes differ
 * Distilling the Knowledge in a Neural Network [[link]](https://arxiv.org/pdf/1503.02531.pdf)
   - Knowledge distillation -> train so that cross entropy between post-softmax distributions of trained teacher and current student is minimized (along with actual objective
 * Curriculum Learning [[link]](https://ronan.collobert.com/pub/matos/2009_curriculum_icml.pdf)